a93-git/a93-in/html/posts/cgi_setup.md

 }

-This policy has permissions to invoke and publish only our message handler function and to list functions in our account.
+This policy has permissions to invoke and publish only our message handler function and to list functions in our account and to update the code of the function.

 In order to allow our Lambda function to create a log group, and then a log stream and then allow it to put log events into it, we will attach an AWS managed policy